jostmey/RestrictedBoltzmannMachine/README.md

 ###### Model

+A restricted Boltzmann machines (RBM)s is a special type of Boltzmann machine, which is a generative model that can be trained to represent a dataset as a joint probability distribution.
+What this means is that if you draw a statistical sample from the model, it should look a new item was just added to the dataset.
+In otherwords, the model learns how to "make up" new examples based off of the dataset.

-In a restricted Boltzmann machine (RBM), the neurons are divided into two layers: The visible layer that receive sensory input and the hidden layer, which is connected to the visible layer.
-No connections exist between neurons in the same layer, which is why this type of Boltzmann machine is said to be "restricted".
-The model is generative meaning that it will learn a probability distribution over its sensory input.
-The model is typically described using an energy function `E(v,h)=v`<sup>`T`</sup>`*W*h+b*v+a*h`.
-Here `v` and `h` are vectors representing the state of the neurons in the visible and hidden layers, respectively. `W` is matrix describing the weights of the connections between neurons in the visible and hidden layers, and `b` and `a` are vectors that describe the biases of the neurons in visible and hidden layers, respectively.
-After calculating the energy, a scalar value is obtained.
-The energy function describes a probability distribution.
-The probability distribution `P(v,h)` is proportional to `exp(-E(v,h))`.
-To calculate a probability, a normalization constanst is needed, which is called the partition function `Z`. `Z` is the sum over all possible values, and is given by `Z=Sum`<sub>`v,h`</sub>`{ exp(-E(v,h)) }`
+In a Boltzmann machine, the neurons are divided into two layers: A visible layer that represents the sensory input and a hidden layer that is determined solely by its connections to the visible layer.
+A Boltzmann machine can be though of as a probability distribution described by an energy function `E(v,h)`, where `v` and `h` are vectors used to represent the state of the neurons in the visible and hidden layers, respectively.
+The energy function takes the state of each neuron in the neural network and returns a scalar value.
+The probability of observing the neurons in a specific state is proportional to `exp(-E(v,h))` (assuming the temperature factor is `1`).
+The negative sign in front of the energy means that if the energy is high the probability will be low.
+Because the probability is proportional to `exp(-E(v,h))`, calculating an exact probability requires a normalization constast.
+The normalization constant is denoted `Z` and is called the partition function. `Z` is the sum of `exp(-E(v,h))` over all possible states of `v` and `h`, so in general calculating `Z` exactly is intractable.

 Gibbs sampling is typically used to draw samples from the model.

+Connections are restricted to neurons in different layers.
+No connections are found between neurons in the same layer.
+This makes inference simple.
+Given the state of the neurons in the visible layer, the state of the neurons in the hidden layer can be inferred in a single step, and vice versa.